frennkie/otrs_calendar_to_excel/README.md

 # OTRS Calendar to Excel

-This Python script connects directly to the MySQL/MariaDB of an OTRS installation an exports a single calendar to an Excel spreadsheet.
+This Python script connects directly to the MySQL/MariaDB of an OTRS installation and exports a single calendar to an Excel spreadsheet.
 The current, last and next year are included.

 Only calendar appointments that have a resource assigned will be included.